eleemosynator/writeups/white_rabbit/readme.md

-There are two `RCDATA` resources the first of which (id 101) is the biggest and looks suspiciously like a very low entropy file that's been encrypted with a [Vignere](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) cipher (the giveaway is the repeating patterns):
+There are two `RCDATA` resources the first of which (id 101) is the biggest and looks suspiciously like a very low entropy file that's been encrypted with a [Vignere](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) cipher (the giveaway is the long-ish repeating patterns):

 ![pe-res101](./CFF-res101.png)

-Running it produces an ASCII art rabbit, a green coloured introduction and a prompt for the first (of many?) passwords:
+Running the executable produces an ASCII art rabbit, a green coloured introductory text (printed slowly, one character at a time) and a prompt for the first (of many?) passwords:

 ![white-rabbit-pwd1](./white-rabbit-pwd1.png)